DevZest/RDO.Net/src/Docs/index.md

 ## Overview

-RDO.Net consists of libraries and tools for .Net developers:
+RDO.Net consists of the following libraries and tools:

 ![image](images/RdoNetOverview.jpg)